How Much Does It Cost to Climb Mt Everest in 2023?

-Once in Kathmandu, climbers will need to take a mandatory $20 PCR test to demonstrate they do not have Covid-19.
-Vaccinated travelers who test negative do not need to quarantine.
+Once in Kathmandu, climbers who do not have an approved Covid-19 vaccine will need to take a mandatory PCR test.
+Vaccinated travelers do not need to take the test.

 Keep reading: Everest Base Camp Guide: What to Know Before You Go